sethfri/SNFScreenshotShare/README.md

 The library will then manage all of your users' screenshots for you.

-To run the example project; clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements